1. Mission Statement

 - As an organisation made up of some of the most intelligent, creative, innovative and talented people within the Labour Party (who are volunteering their time) - creating unnecessary bureaucracy creates barriers that will only stifle our potential.
 We are innovators, and that means maintaining an environment where ideas can flourish.

 - We operate within a flat management/reporting structure.
-Opportunities are yours to create, reach out to the network, form working groups via Slack and collaborate.
+Opportunities are yours to create, reach out to the network, form working groups via Discord and collaborate.
 The flat structure removes any organisational barrier between us developing projects and getting them to activists to use.
 There is no red tape, no approval process.
 Any member has the power to greenlight a project.

 - How do we decide what is a good idea to work on?